 1. USDA Rural Development, Community Facilities Grants: Funds may be used to purchase, construct, or improve essential community facilities; to purchase equipment; and pay other related project expenses.
 Grants generally cannot be used to pay initial operating expenses or annual recurring expenses, refinance existing debt, pay interest, build or repair facilities in non-rural areas, or pay for construction costs of facilities that will be used for commercial rental space.

 Examples of eligible community facilities include medical or dental clinics, towns halls, courthouses, child care centers, police or fire departments, libraries, telemedicine or distance learning equipment, and food banks.
+Projects for recreational purposes, community gardens, and museums are not allowed.
+Preference will be given to public health and safety projects.

 These projects must serve a rural area, which is defined as rural areas including cities, villages, townships and towns including Federally Recognized Tribal Lands with no more than 20,000 residents according to the latest U.S. Census Data.
+The amount of the cost-share varies based on exact population.

 This account has strict matching requirements that vary based on the population size as documented in 7 CFR 3570.63(b).
 This account also has a Credit Elsewhere Test meaning the applicant must certify they cannot finance the project from their own resources and credit is not otherwise available on reasonable terms from non-Federal sources.
+In-kind contributions and other federal formula or grant resources may not count towards match requirements.

-For FY23, the average CPF funding level was just over \$1.2 million.
+For FY24, the average CPF funding level was just over \$1.2 million.

 - a.
-Best for: Public bodies, community-based non-profit organizations, Federally-recognized Tribes in qualified rural areas - b.
-Learn more about the program, including matching requirements HERE

-2. USDA Rural Development, ReConnect Program: Funds may be used for construction, improvement, or acquisition of facilities and equipment to provide broadband service to rural areas without sufficient broadband access.
+Best for: Public bodies, community-based non-profit organizations, Federallyrecognized Tribes in qualified rural areas - b.
+Learn more about the program, including matching requirements HERE - 2.
+USDA Rural Development, ReConnect Program: Funds may be used for construction, improvement, or acquisition of facilities and equipment to provide broadband service to rural areas without sufficient broadband access.
 Stand-alone middle-mile projects are not eligible under the ReConnect Program.
 However, middle-mile facilities are eligible if they are needed to bring sufficient broadband service to all premises in the area.